aminrj/aminrj.github.io/_posts/2026-06-12-loop-engineering-on-your-own-hardware.md

 mermaid: false
 ---

-# Loop Engineering on Your Own Hardware: A Practical Guide to Self-Hosted Coding Loops

-*By Amine Raji, PhD, CISSP*

 Everyone is talking about loop engineering.
 Almost nobody is showing you how to run it on a model you own.

 In June 2026, two sentences from Peter Steinberger (creator of OpenClaw, now at OpenAI) hit several million views: stop prompting your coding agents, start designing loops that prompt them for you.
 Boris Cherny, who runs Claude Code at Anthropic, had said the same thing on stage days earlier: he doesn't prompt anymore, his job is to write loops.
 The idea is real and the tooling has caught up.
 But almost every guide assumes you are pointing your loop at a frontier API and have a budget that absorbs millions of tokens overnight.